Stambridge: History

 A half-timbered house in Ballards Gore.

-The modern parish includes the hamlet of Ballards Gore.
+The hamlet of Ballards Gore lies at the northern edge of the parish, straddling the boundary with the neighbouring parish of Canewdon.

 Stambridge Mill

 There was a tide mill at Stambridge for hundreds of years.
-It Rankins the Millers owned the building when it burned down in April 1965.
+The building burned down in April 1965.
+At that time it was owned by Rankins the Millers.
 It was demolished in 2014.